WW2 in Trent Park

 Dr Helen Fry

-Dr Helen Fry will describe the elaborate and brilliant World War II intelligence operation which tricked Hitler’s generals into giving away vital Nazi secrets.
+Dr Helen Fry described the elaborate and brilliant World War II intelligence operation which tricked Hitler’s generals into giving away vital Nazi secrets.

 Dr Fry has written over 25 books, primarily on the social history of WWII and espionage.
 She is an ambassador for Museum of Military Intelligence and a founding Trustee of the Trent Park Museum Trust.
 Her latest World War II book is “The Walls Have Ears”.